-The Board may wish to consider if the request is consistent and compatible with the surrounding area.
+The Board may wish to consider whether the proposed zoning request is consistent and compatible with the surrounding area.

-On April 17, 2023, the Planning and Zoning Board heard the request and unanimously recommended approval.
+On August 14, 2023, the Planning and Zoning Board heard the request and unanimously recommended approval.

 Clerk to the Board Instructions: